(by Gina Gervase, Communications Assistant)

 In the Pacific Northwest, we cherish every shade of green.
 From our lush, fir tree forests and endless grassy pastures to our sustainable practices ethos, we are green.
 But there are times when greenery can be a nuisance and even destructive.

 During the rainy season, as the landscape turns verdant again, so does the moss residing atop our roofs.
 Revived with the winter rains, the resilient Bryophyta begins to soak up and store excess rainwater as it has no roots.
-The stored water begins to seep under to the shingles and can seep through the roof underlayment and sheathing, the protective material between the singles and the roof deck.
+The stored water begins to seep under to the shingles and can seep through the roof underlayment and sheathing, the protective material between the shingles and the roof deck.
 Waterlogged roofing material can lead to unhealthy growths of mold and costly repairs from rot, sometimes compromising the structural integrity of your roof.

 Since moss likes shade, moisture and a certain pH, amending any of these can help.
 Moss also needs a substrate to attach to.
 Dirt or particles on roofs can create places for moss to start growing, so the primary preventative each year is to clean your roof.
 This can be done by having it swept and blown once or twice a year (when dry) to remove leaves, twigs and any dirt particles.
-After blowing, apply baking soda at the ridgeline in late summer.
+After blowing, apply baking soda at the ridge line in late summer.
 Baking soda will raise the pH, which moss doesn’t like.
 Baking soda washes off easily, so more than one application may be needed each year.

 For treatment, use baking soda when rain is minimal and allow several weeks for the moss to die.
 Products containing d-limonene (citrus oil) are also effective at killing existing moss.
 Results are usually seen in 2-3 days.
 With either treatment method, some moss will slough off naturally as it dies.
 Gently remove the rest with a wire or nylon brush.